Stator (electric machines)

-The stator is the stationary part of a rotary system, found in electric generators, electric motors, sirens, mud motors, or biological rotors (such as bacterial flagella or ATP synthase).
-Energy flows through a stator to or from the rotating component of the system, the rotor.
+Electric machines function through the interaction between a rotating component, the rotor, and a non-rotating component, the stator.
 In an electric motor, the stator provides a magnetic field that drives the rotating armature; in a generator, the stator converts the rotating magnetic field to electric current.
-In fluid powered devices, the stator guides the flow of fluid to or from the rotating part of the system.

 Design

 Motor stators are made either from iron/steel or from a printed circuit board (PCB).
 Originally applied to low-power applications, PCB stators can be lighter, smaller, and less noisy.

 One design embeds thin copper traces in the PCB stator that serve as the windings.
 The traces are interleaved with epoxy-glass laminates, that insulate each coil from its neighbors.
 An air core replaces the traditional iron core, saving space and weight, and allowing a smaller air gap.

 Hairpin windings may be used in the construction of electric motor stators.
 This technology, uses windings with wires that individually, may have larger cross sections than those used in conventional windings.